Ss Dunbrody Emigrant ShipCurrently Closed

 People usually take around 2 Hrs to see Ss Dunbrody Emigrant Ship

 95% of people prefer to travel by car while visiting Ss Dunbrody Emigrant Ship

 This is an excellent tour.
 It takes about 40 minutes.
 It gives a great insight into what life was like on a coffin ship.
 The small size of the ship with approx 200 people below deck for 23 hours a day must have been horrific for those trying to escape the famine in Ireland.
-A must visit experience if you visit the north east.
+A must visit experience if you visit the south east.

 The people there were extremely nice and courteous.
 We arrived about closing time, but they allowed us to go onboard the ship and look around anyway.
 Very interesting visit since we are in the shipping business.